6 Reasons Baby Massage Might Be Stressful Instead

 Frowning Or Grimacing

 Turning The Head Away

 Arching The Back Or Squirming

 Flailing Movements Of Arms And/Or Legs

 A few reasons baby massage can be stressful include:

 You are stressed out.
-Hormones are contagious, so if you aren't feeling totally loved up and relaxed you're baby won't either.
+Hormones are contagious, so if you aren't feeling totally loved up and relaxed your baby won't either.